glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingblobs.md

    ├── manifest.json
    └── project.json
    ```
  If you want to have multiple images replaced but they use the same ***assembly path***, you can just add them in the same map alongside any other custom images.
-Just follow the same naming convention.
+Just follow the same naming convention by taking notice of the **file name**.

 :::warning
 Make sure the image that you're replacing is similar in aspect ratio with the image you're replacing by comparing your image's resolution and the one your replacing it to avoid weird strecthed images.

 example: The picture of the blood money suit is in Resolution: 696x520.
 This is an aspect ratio of approximately 4:3.
-You can only see your picture's **resolution** precisely when opening the image in **GlacierKit**.
+>You can only see your picture's **resolution** precisely when opening the image in **GlacierKit**.
 :::

 ---